How long do solar panels last?

 With the right care, solar panels are a reliable electricity source, lasting up to 25 years and beyond.
 A little maintenance goes a long way in ensuring your solar panels work efficiently year after year.

-For a rough guide on how much a solar & battery could save you, click the button below and provide us with a few details - then we'll generate a quick estimate for you.
+For a rough guide on how much a solar & battery could save you, provide us with a few quick details below and we'll generate a quick estimate for you.

 Solar panel lifespan: FAQs